pcosmos.ca

 length(sequence)

 This function returns the number of elements of the sequence it receives as parameter.
-The sequence can be an array, a chained list, a string or a reference to a statements list.
+The sequence can be an array, a chained list, a string, a pointer to a statements list or raw memory.
 If the sequence is a string, the length is the amount of allocated memory, not the number of characters before the NULL ending.

 list([arg1[, arg2[, ...]]])